 My sacroiliac joints could never let something else steal its thunder.

 I moaned in pain until the sun came up.
 Then realized it was Monday morning.
 I’d have to call out of work.
 Crap.
 This is when the shakes and vomiting started.
 I’ll likely never know why my body started to shake.
-My PCP and I assume it was crazy dehydration and over-exertion.
 I can only describe it as though a very violent earthquake were happening in my whole body.
 I couldn’t hold a cup of water, or even sit up, without assistance.
 Then my nausea hit me.
 I threw up the little water I drank, drank more, and vomited again.

 My hubby suggested I try to sleep it off and that’s when things got SCARY.
 Every time I started to go into the first phase of sleep, my heart would jump and race, triggering my nausea.
 I tried to sleep for what felt like an hour but my heart said “NO”.
 At some point, I got it in my head that my heart was warning me.
 I felt like my body and brain knew way better than I did and that if I had fallen asleep, I wouldn’t have woken up.